mojimoon/CityU-CS/README.md

 Please understand that:

+> [!WARNING]
-- The notes are written for personal use and may contain errors.
+> - The notes are written for personal use and may contain errors.
-- The code is provided as-is for reference only.
-Please, respect the academic integrity policy and complete your assignments and projects on your own.
+> - The code is provided as-is for educational purposes only.
+Please adhere to the principles of academic integrity.
-- Teaching materials are not included, as they are the intellectual property of the respective instructors.
+> - Teaching materials are not included, as they are the intellectual property of the respective instructors.

-All the notes are written in Markdown and exported to PDF, with the help of [Typora](https://typora.io/).
+All the notes are written in Markdown and exported to PDF with [Typora](https://typora.io/).

 ## Index